nilearn/nilearn/doc/decoding/estimator_choice.rst

      to study it.

-   * :ref:`fREM <frem>`, a pipeline bagging many models that yields very good decoding performance at a lower computational cost.
+   * :ref:`fREM <frem>`, a pipeline bagging many models that yields very good decoding performance at a reasonable computational cost.

    * :ref:`SpaceNet <space_net>`, a method promoting sparsity that can also give good brain decoding power and improved decoder maps when sparsity